sourcefrog/cargo-mutants/book/src/mutants-out.md

-# mutants.out
+# The `mutants.out` directory

-A `mutants.out` directory is created in the source directory, or whichever directory you specify with `--output`.
-It contains:
+A `mutants.out` directory is created in the original source directory.
+You can put the output directory elsewhere with the `--output` option.

+On each run, any existing `mutants.out` is renamed to `mutants.out.old`, and any existing `mutants.out.old` is deleted.

+The output directory contains:

 * A `lock.json`, on which an [fs2 lock](https://docs.rs/fs2) is held while
   cargo-mutants is running, to avoid two tasks trying to write to the same